kisztof/swtp/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/kisztof/swtp/latest/install.sh)"
 ```

+The bootstrap script now includes a Homebrew installation check.
+When you run the script, it will automatically prompt you to install Homebrew if it's not already installed.

 ## Usage

 Once you've executed `install.sh`, you can switch PHP versions easily using `swtp`.